Learn More About Summer Reading ...

 MCPL's free Summer Reading Program combines weekly activities and special events to help children find fun things to read and do this summer.
 Children can participate in the Summer Reading Program at the Main and Ellettsville libraries and on the Bookmobile!

-Library staff start giving out Guides on Tuesday, May 27.
+Library staff start giving out Guides on Monday, May 23.
 Guides are available during open hours for as long as supplies last.
-Headed out of town before the start of the Summer Reading program?
-Starting, Friday May 23, you can sign up online and print out the game board.
+Want to get started from home?
+You can sign up online (starting May 23) and print out a smaller version of the game board.
 Bring the game board with you next time you are able to visit the library, and we'll award the prizes you've earned.
 Read below for complete instructions on how to play the game.

 How do you play the Summer Reading Game?
-Any time you complete a Summer Reading activity, color in one test tube on the game board to record the point you earned.
+Any time you complete a Summer Reading activity, color in a spot on the game board to record the point you earned.